Tommaso23/DIMA-Project/README.md

 This project has been developed in pairs with: Giovanni Demasi

 ## Documentation
-A complete documentation with all the features and functionalities is availabile in the
+A complete documentation with all the features and functionalities is availabile in the [design document](https://github.com/Tommaso23/DIMA-Project/blob/master/design_document.pdf)